 Using a logical heading structure (H1-H6) is crucial for accessibility.
 Headings not only break up content visually but also provide a structural outline of your page for screen reader users.
 This helps them understand the hierarchy and access your content more effectively.
 Ensure your headings are descriptive and follow a logical order, starting with an H1 for the main page title and using subsequent heading levels appropriately.

-Make Forms and Navigation Accessible
+Creating Inaccessible Forms and Navigation

 Forms and navigation menus can present accessibility challenges if not designed carefully.
 All form fields should have clear labels, and error messages should be easy to understand and locate.
 Ensure your navigation menus are keyboard accessible, meaning users can navigate through them using the tab key.
 Provide clear visual indicators of the currently selected item in the menu.
 The WCAG guidelines offer detailed criteria for accessible forms.